Regensburg, Weltenburg Abbey, and One Last Emerald Cruises Day

 Before 1992, sailing from Kelheim to Nuremberg would have simply been impossible.
 Now, not only is it possible, but highly desirable, as river cruise and cargo ships can now sail from Amsterdam all the way to the Black Sea.

-Despite the day’s somewhat chaotic schedule, I remain impressed with Emerald Waterways and with my time aboard the Emerald Star.
+Despite the day’s somewhat chaotic schedule, I remain impressed with Emerald Cruises and with my time aboard the Emerald Star.
 There’s some things they can improve upon, and there are some features that ultra-luxe parent company Scenic has that I’d love to see transition down to Emerald, but to have a product that is this polished and ready right out of the gate has truly surprised me.
 There are things that their immediate competitors do perhaps a bit better, but it’s a very narrow gap, and one that could definitely close considerably in the coming months.

 Next year, Emerald will debut Emerald Dawn and Emerald Sun – and the company has been listening to its guests.
 The crew onboard are genuinely interested in what is working, and what isn’t.
 Recommendations are being made to head office, and it wouldn’t be unrealistic to expect to see some minor changes to the line’s next two river cruise vessels.